ByungjunKim/EnergyTransitionKorea/README.md

 # EnergyTransitionKorea
 ## Repository Notice
 #### Dataset and Analysis Code
-Thank you for visiting this repository.
-Here, we will be hosting the datasets and analysis code used in our research for the paper titled "Voices of Transitions: Korea’s Online News Media and User Comments on the Energy Transition."
+Thank you for visiting our repository.
+We're excited to share that our paper, "Voices of Transitions: Korea’s Online News Media and User Comments on the Energy Transition," has been published in Energy Policy, volume 187, article 114020, and is available at https://doi.org/10.1016/j.enpol.2024.114020.

-As of now, the paper is under review.
-In the interest of academic transparency and reproducibility, we are committed to sharing all related materials.
-Once the review process has begun, we will be updating this repository with the full dataset and associated analysis code.
+This repository hosts the datasets and analysis code utilized in our research.
+With the publication of our paper, we are pleased to provide full access to all related materials, supporting academic transparency and reproducibility.

-We encourage researchers and readers to revisit this repository after the initiation of the review for comprehensive access to our materials.
-Your patience and understanding are greatly appreciated.
+Researchers and readers can now explore the datasets and code to understand the methodologies behind our findings.
+Our analysis sheds light on the public's response to the energy transition issue in Korea, as seen through online news media comments, offering valuable insights and policy recommendations.

-Should you have any questions or require further information in the meantime, please do not hesitate to reach out.
+For any questions or additional information, feel free to reach out.

-Thank you for your interest in our research!
+Thank you for your interest in our work, and we hope you find the resources helpful in your own research!

 ## Code
 * UserCluster.ipynb